PelionIoT/reference-design-RD1552/Documentation/RD1552_README.md

 Where mbed cloud API URL is https://api.us-east-1.mbedcloud.com/  .
 The domain name must have a ".com" as a mandatory requirement and the model ID can be an integer of your choice.

-Note the use of --force as this option overrides the defaults provided in the application.
+### Note the use of --force as this option overrides the defaults provided in the application.
 This is a mandatory parameter.

-5. With the certificates initialized, there will now be a ".certificates" directory created within the application's root directory.
+5. With the certificates initialized, there will now be a ".update-certificates" directory created within the application's root directory.

 6. Now, compile the application:
 ``` mbed compile -t GCC_ARM -m MTB_UBLOX_ODIN_W2 ```